nosnoc/nosnoc/README.md

 You can use **NOSNOC**  from `MATLAB` or `python`.

 ## General
-It is a modular tool for numerically solving nonsmooth optimal control problems with Piecewise Smooth/Filippov Systems (PSS).
+**NOSNOC** is a tool for numerically solving optimal control problems with nonsmooth dynamical systems with switches and/or state jumps.
 It supports:
 1. Automatic discretization via the FESD method - high accuracy and correct sensitivities.
-(Note that standard time-stepping methods have only first-order accuracy and wrong sensitivities even when they appear to be differentiable!)
+Note that classical time-stepping methods only have first-order accuracy and wrong sensitivities even when they appear to be differentiable.

 2. Automatic reformulations of systems with state jumps (e.g. contact problems) via time-freezing into Filippov systems/PSS.
 (enables high accuracy even for systems with state jumps)

 3. Solving the nonsmooth nonlinear programs via homotopy methods.
-Enables the use of off-the-shelf solvers like IPOPT.
+Enables the use of off-the-shelf solvers like IPOPT and SNOPT.

-**NOSNOC** relies on the recently introduced Finite Elements with Switch Detection (FESD) which enables high accuracy optimal control of PSS.
+**NOSNOC** relies on the recently introduced Finite Elements with Switch Detection (FESD) which enables high accuracy optimal control of systems with switches and jumps.
 It enables the treatment of a broad class of nonsmooth systems in a unified way.

-The user manual can be found [here](https://github.com/nurkanovic/nosnoc/blob/main/doc/nosnoc_manual.pdf).
+NOSNOC offers several ways to treat switched systems, piecewise smooth systems, Filippov systems, hybrid systems, rigid body models with impacts and friction in simulation, and optimal control.
+It discretizes a Dynamic Complementarity System (DCS) with the FESD method and solves the resulting mathematical program with complementarity constraints (MPCCs).
+The MPCCs are solved in a homotopy loop with a standard solver like IPOPT or SNOPT.
+The user may directly provide a DCS or define the different modes of a Filippov system and the reformulation is automated.

+With NOSNOC one can simulate and solve optimal control problems subject to different kinds of nonsmooth systems, by declaring the `dcs_mode`:
+1. `settings.dcs_mode = 'Stewart'` - for treating Filippov systems via Stewart's reformulation
+2. `settings.dcs_mode = 'Step'` - for treating nonsmooth systems via set valued step functions (covers also all Filippov systems that are treated with Stewart's).
+3. `settings.dcs_mode = 'CLS'` - for rigid bodies with friction and impact (also called complementarity Lagrangian systems (CLS)) - uses FESD tailored to CLS.
+4. `settings.time_freezing = 1` - and using for the `dcs_mode = Step`, the CLS is reformulated into an equivalent Filippov system and treated with FESD.

 ## Installation

 **NOSNOC** requires `CasADi` version 3.5.5.

- Versions to come will support a `python` interface as well.
 ### Installation for MATLAB